 Scuba Diving and Snorkelling

 The waters around the South east coast of Lombok are pretty undiscovered when it comes to scuba diving compared to places like the Gili Islands.
 Only recently have dive shops moved into the area taking divers to new and uncrowded spots with pristine waters full of beautiful coral, fish, rays and macro – to find out more check out our blog post.
-We highly recommend a scuba or snorkeling trip with Blue Marlin before the area gets on the map!
+We highly recommend a scuba or snorkeling trip with the friendly experienced team at Blue Marlin

 Other water sports